Jump to Content

 • Who manages the village?

 • Is the village finished?
-If not, could you handle the noise and mess of ongoing construction or expansion?
-What if it never gets finished?
+If not, think about whether ongoing construction noise or disruption would bother you.
+What could it mean if it never gets finished?

-• Do you prefer your own company or are you a social butterfly?
+• What kind of lifestyle suits you best?
+Do you prefer your own company or are you a social butterfly?
 How might village living affect your quality of life?

 • What are the village’s rules?
 Can they be changed?
 If so, do residents have a say in changing the rules?

-Use our full checklist to help you decide if village life could suit you – find it at the link below:
+Use our full checklist to help you decide if village life could suit you.

-Then start searching available properties in your price range here.
+When you're ready, you can start browsing available properties in your price range here.

 Was this resource helpful?